Enhancing Vision Foundation Models via Multimodal Continual Pre-Training: Empirical results

 \subsection{\system-MM}

-\textbf{Setup.} We utilize SigLIP-So400M~\cite{siglip} as pre-trained VFM and Qwen2.5-0.5B, Qwen2.5-7B~\cite{qwen2.5} as pre-trained LLM, and the cross-modality adapter is a 2x2 downsampling MLP.
-For Stage-I, we train the adapter on LLaVA-Pretrain data~\cite{llava} at 384px resolution.
+\textbf{Setup.} For 1B models, we utilize DINOv2-L~\cite{dinov2}, SigLIP-So400M~\cite{siglip}, AIMv2-L-336px~\cite{aimv2} as pre-trained VFMs and Qwen2.5-0.5B~\cite{qwen2.5} as pre-trained LLM; for 7B models, we utilize original SigLIP-So400M and \system-SigLIP-So400M obtained by 1B model as VFM, and Qwen2.5-7B~\cite{qwen2.5} as LLM.
+The cross-modality adapter is a 2x2 downsampling MLP.
+For Stage-I, we train the adapter on LLaVA-Pretrain data~\cite{llava} at pre-trained visual resolution.
 For Stage-II, we train the full model on LLaVA-Mid-Stage data~\cite{llavaov} at 1024px and native resolution.
 To support high resolution inputs, we replace 1M data in CC3M~\cite{cc3m} with Densefusion-1M~\cite{densefusion}.
 For Stage-III, we train the full model on LLaVA-OV-SI SFT data~\cite{llavaov} at native resolution.
 All experiments are conducted on 8 $\times$ H100.